 Facial Identification

-A task where the Facial Recognition System searches a database for a reference matching a submitted Facial Vector and returns a corresponding identity.
+A task where the Facial Recognition System searches a database for a reference matching a submitted Facial Template and returns a corresponding identity.

 Example of Facial Identification: A casino uses facial identification to ascertain the identity of a Subject who has entered the premises based on a photo database of known card counters.